joshtynjala/building-adobe-air-applications/creating-your-first-air-application/creating-your-first-desktop-air-application-with-the-flex-sdk.md

 certificate with ADT or another certificate generation tool.
 You can also buy a commercial code-signing certificate from a commercial certification authority.
-When users install a self-signed AIR file, the publisher is displayed as “unknown” during the installation process.
+When users install a self-signed AIR file, the publisher is displayed as "unknown" during the installation process.
 This is because a self-signed certificate only guarantees that the AIR file has not been changed since it was created.
 There is nothing to prevent someone from self-signing a masquerade AIR file and presenting it as your application.
 For publicly released AIR files, a